About this Course

-Textbooks and a course notebook are included in the registration fee.
-All course materials will be given to participants on the first day of the course.
+A required course notebook is included with your registration fee and will be provided on the first day of the course.
 Participants should bring a calculator with LOG and LN math functions.
 Assignments and exam problems will require some knowledge of algebra and calculus.